 Complaints about legal services are often concerned with customer service.
-The credibility of a national accreditation scheme will depend on customer perceptions of how they are treated, as well as on the technical quality of the legal work undertaken.
+The reputation of firms, as well as the credibility of a national accreditation scheme, depend as much on client perceptions of how they are treated, as on the technical quality of the legal service provided.
 Firms of solicitors are subject to the requirements of the Solicitors Regulation Authority with respect to client care.
-This criterion is intended to ensure that accredited organisations maintain standards of client care over and above the minimum expected by professional regulations.
-See also the criterion of training and development.
-Firms are expected to offer a free half hour initial consultation to members of the public.
+This criterion is intended to ensure that accredited organisations maintain standards of client care over and above the minimum expected by professional regulations, which have regard to the nature of personal injury work, and which recognise the vulnerability of many PI clients.